 The Council Tax Reduction regulations changed in April 2022 for people who are in work and receiving Universal Credit.
 People in these circumstances now have less of their wages included, meaning they qualify for more help.
 If you have applied before but didn’t qualify these changes might mean you can receive help.
 Check if you will qualify using the calculator below.

 If you do not qualify for Council Tax Reduction but have a second adult over 18 in the property who is not your partner and is on a low income you can apply for a Second Adult Reduction (SAR).
 Second Adult Reduction can only be awarded if the other adult over 18:

 - does not pay rent for living in your home

 - has a low gross income and are not counted as a disregarded person for council tax purposes.

 Check if you qualify

-Enter your details into the Online Calculator to find out if you qualify and to see the amount of reduction you may get.
-Please note this is an estimate and you will be given an exact amount when your application has been processed.
+Enter your details into the Eligibility Calculator to find out if you may qualify.
+Please note this is an indication only and confirmation will only follow after your application has been processed.

 How to apply

 When you apply for a Council Tax Reduction, you will be asked to provide evidence to support your application.
 All documents, certificates and evidence must be originals.
 Your documents can be handed into a Customer service centre by appointment.
 Although this is not always necessary this will make sure you receive the best possible service.
 To arrange an appointment please call 03451 55 11 55.
 Alternatively, you can send them to the Benefits and Council Tax Team.
 Find out what we will accept as evidence below.